 At Edward Worlledge we believe in the importance of children in Foundation Stage learning through hands-on experience and having opportunities to develop their understanding of the world through investigation and structured play.
 We are aware that children learn best in an environment where they feel safe and secure and therefore we strive to make learning fun and ensure that the children are happy.
 We focus on developing the whole child, encouraging positive attitudes, building high self-esteem and instilling in our children a love of learning.

-In Reception the curriculum is based on the Early Years Foundation Stage (EYFS).
+In Reception the curriculum is based on the revised Early Years Foundation Stage Curriculum 2021 (EYFS).
 The EYFS sets standards for the learning, development and care of children from birth to 5 years old.
+The new programmes are written in more depth and focus on early language and vocabulary.

 There are seven areas of learning within the EYFS which are: